BenjaminWFox/scaffold-react-component/README.md

 # Scaffold React Component

-This VSCode extension is an oppinionated way to scaffold new React Components.
+This VSCode extension is an oppinionated way to scaffold new React components.

 ## To use

-After installation, right-clicking on a folder in the Explorer View will give you the option to make either a:
+After installation, right-clicking on a folder in the Explorer View will give you options for:

 - New Class Component
 - New Functional Component